 Part Two: The New Family Digs In

-Let me assure you that the young couple and their family have a very good head about what transpired on their property.
-They do not see this as any kind of bad omen.
-They are excited and have worked so very hard to create a bright and beautiful home, one that will allow 3214 Center to shine again.
+Let me assure you that the young couple and their family are excited and have worked so very hard to create a bright and beautiful home, one that will allow 3214 Center to shine again.
 They’ve got a lot of work ahead.
 One of the first jobs was removing that drop ceiling which revealed a garish green paint atop the already pink walls.
 Right away they began working on the kitchen and bathrooms.
 They turned the first floor coat closet into an additional bathroom, creating an intricate wood design on the interior wall, mimicking the windows of the house.
 Gorgeous.

 New kitchen, revealing the beautiful original floors under the tile.
 Encaustic tiling, new cabinets with exposed brick, doorway revealing new, cleaned pantry.